Kevin F. Brizee, 42 - Local Headline News

 In addition to his mother, Kevin is survived by the love of his life, Jennifer Missett of Wakefield.
 He was the brother of Fred Brizee and his wife Dawn of Saugus, Janelle Blais and her late husband Michael of Wakefield.
 He was the uncle of Samuel Schifano, Noah Schifano, Cassandria Ricker, and Zachary Diaz.
 He was the uncle and godfather of Cashen Blais.

-His funeral will be held from the McDonald Funeral Home, 19 Yale Ave., Wakefield on Monday beginning at 9 a.m., followed by a funeral Mass in St. Florence Church, 47 Butler Ave., Wakefield at 10 a.m.
-Visitation for relatives and friends will be held at the funeral home on Sunday from 1-4 p.m.
+His funeral was held from the McDonald Funeral Home, 19 Yale Ave., Wakefield on Monday, Feb.
+10, followed by a funeral Mass in St. Florence Church, 47 Butler Ave., Wakefield.
+Visitation for relatives and friends was held at the funeral home on Sunday.
 Interment, Forest Glade Cemetery, Wakefield.

+In lieu of flowers, contributions may be made in Kevin’s name to Honeybee Conservancy Attn: Finance team, 23532 Calabasas Road, Suite A Calabasas, CA 91302 or donate online to thehoneybeeconservancy.org.

 Recent Comments